 GROHE is one of the 50 Sustainability & Climate Leaders

-“We at GROHE have a do-er mentality: We don’t talk too much, we basically implement,” is how Thomas Fuhr, Leader Fittings LIXIL International and Co-CEO Grohe AG, describes how sustainability is implemented and translated into concrete action at GROHE in a documentary.
-The short film is part of the global sustainability and climate protection initiative “50 Sustainability & Climate Leaders,” for which GROHE was elected along with 49 other international companies.
+The short film is part of the global sustainability and climate protection initiative “50 Sustainability & Climate Leaders,” for which GROHE was elected along with 49 other international companies in 2020.
 As pioneers in their respective industries, the companies portrayed demonstrate how they are actively committed to a sustainable future grounded in the 17 Sustainable Development Goals (SDGs)* of the United Nations, and in doing so, inspire others to follow their example.
-The GROHE brand also uses milestones from its 20-year commitment to sustainability to illustrate the innovative approaches to making sustainability the core of its business activities and how it views this transformation as an economic opportunity.
+The GROHE brand also uses milestones from its over 20-year commitment to sustainability to illustrate the innovative approaches to making sustainability the core of its business activities and how it views this transformation as an economic opportunity.

 Behind the scenes of GROHE's sustainability management